argilla-io/argilla/docs/reference/webapp/explore_records.rst

 Explore Records
 ^^^^^^^^^^^^^^^^^^^
 The **Exploration mode** turns out convenient when it comes to explore and analyze records in a dataset.

 As Rubrix allows different tasks to be carried out (more information `here <workspace.rst>`_\), different visualizations are tailored for the task.
 For example, it is possible to see and analyze the keywords, metrics, the labels and to choose the parameters described above.

 When it comes to explore records, the interface can be divided in three parts:

-- **Search records**,
+- **Tasks and Records**,
-- **Records**,
+- **Filter and search**
-- and **Sidebar**
+- and **Sidebar and metrics**

 More detailed information about these features can be found `here <dataset_main.rst>`_\.
 This section will explain the actions related to exploring records.